FatihKoz/DisposableTheme/docs/README.md

 ## Release / Update Notes

+22.AUG.22

+* Added radio telephony callsign to SimBrief form (if defined at airline it will be used automatically)

 14.AUG.22

 * Added notes to Airport Details page (needs phpvms core update, possible upcoming dev release)